Dream Interpretation Dead Parents and Relatives. Is It Real?

 My Dead Grandmother Contacted Me – This appears to be spiritual contact via the dream.

 I Keep Dreaming of My Stepfather.
-Started the Night He Died. – This dream uses the deceased person as a character.
+Started the Night He Died. – This dream uses the deceased person as a character in a story.
 It’s symbolism.

 Looking my Grandma in the Eyes – Note what the dreamer says about the eyes.